stacylynnday/Java-Specialization-Capstone/README.md

 - fix SCC (Strongly Connected Component) method to work for large graphs
 - create methods for repeated code
 - write method3 and method4
-- write method to check that Min Dom Set Approxs are actually Dom Sets
 - more in-depth research!